REPLAY HOCKEY LEAGUE

 1. The RHL will play an 82 game schedule broken down as follows:

-The commissioner will provide the schedule as soon as the Faceoff game is available each season and the season will begin 2 weeks from the Wednesday following the release of the new game.
+The commissioner will provide the schedule as soon as the Action PC game is available each season and the season will begin in October depending on the release of the new version of the game.
 Each team is expected to play their home games during each 2 week block and trades will be executed on Sunday of every other week and new files will be sent out every two weeks.

 3. New strategy files will be due on the Wednesday following the new file coming out on Sunday.
-If you do not have a new strategy file submitted by Wednesday, 11:59 pm eastern time, then it is assumed that the strategy file from the previous block is still in force.
+If you do not have a new strategy file submitted by Wednesday, 11:59 pm eastern time, then it is assumed that the strategy file from the previous block is still in force and opponents may use the coach that is already in the game.
+You must check the website before playing any games to be sure you have the most up to date coach and make sure you import each coach into the game before playing your games.

-4. After each game, send the league a small write up as well as the game boxscore, using our yahoogroups email list.
+4. After each game, send the league a small write up as well as the game boxscore, using our googlegroups email list.

 V. THE ANNUAL ENTRY DRAFT

-1. The annual RHL entry draft will commence on a date in July, set in advance by the commissioner.
-The draft will be held by scheduled email and will be five rounds in length.
+1. The annual RHL entry draft will commence approximately two weeks after the release of the new version of the game from DK Sports.
+The draft will be held by scheduled email and/or online google docs and will be five rounds in length.

 3. Players drafted in rounds 1 thru 3 will be given three (3) year contracts with salaries based on the RHL salary formula.
 Players drafted in rounds 4 and 5 will be given contracts from 1 to 3 years, at the discretion of the team drafting them, with this decision being made as soon as the draft is complete, and their salaries are still based on the RHL salary formula.
 At the end of their contracts, normal free agent rules will apply.